wp-plugins/exchange-addon-custom-loop/readme.txt

 = New fields to add content before or after the loop = This allows you to use a wysiwyg editor to add content before or after the custom loop.
 Add (for instance) introduction text for your categories or downloads, a slideshow, a video, anything you can thinks of.
 And at the bottom of your loop, add a newsletter subscription form, social / share and whatever else you wish to add.

-= Translations =
-Translators, you are invited to translate the plugin, send the translated files over, and I will add your translation to the plugin, with an attribution.

-It is common issue with plugin translations that (custom) translations will be overwritten on plugin update.
-To prevent this, if you have a custom translation, or customised an existing translation, copy the relevant translation (.mo) file to wp-content/languages/plugins/exchange-addon-custom-loop/ The translation file should be named "rvw-exchange-addon-custom-loop-{locale}" where {locale} is your language locale, e.g. de_DE or nl_NL.

 = New in 1.0.6 =
 Fixed an issue that caused a (harmless) notification when wp_debug is enabled